lowRISC/ibex/doc/performance_counters.rst

 Performance Counters
 ====================

-Ibex implements performance counters according to the RISC-V Privileged Specification, draft version 1.11 (see Hardware Performance Monitor, Section 3.1.11).
+Ibex implements performance counters according to the RISC-V Privileged Specification, version 1.11 (see Hardware Performance Monitor, Section 3.1.11).
 The performance counters are placed inside the Control and Status Registers (CSRs) and can be accessed with the ``CSRRW(I)`` and ``CSRRS/C(I)`` instructions.

 Ibex implements the clock cycle counter ``mcycle(h)``, the retired instruction counter ``minstret(h)``, as well as the 29 event counters ``mhpmcounter3(h)`` - ``mhpmcounter31(h)`` and the corresponding event selector CSRs ``mhpmevent3`` - ``mhpmevent31``, and the ``mcountinhibit`` CSR to individually enable/disable the counters.